-TYM TTI won the grand prize at the "National Best Practices Competition for Business Training".
+TYM TTI won the grand prize at the National Best Practices Competition for Business Training

-TYM plans to continue to produce excellent manpower that can proactively respond to changes in the agricultural machinery industry through education and training in various fields, including future agriculture.
-The plan is to expand investment in the field of education and training with the aim of realizing customer satisfaction through fostering talent.
+TYM plans to continue to produce a skilled workforce that can proactively respond to the changes in the agricultural machinery industry through continuing education and training in various fields, including smart agriculture.
+In addition, the plan is to increase investment in the field of education and training to realize customer satisfaction through supporting talent.

 News that shapes the land around you